Launching Readers Workshop is more than just guiding students through organization lessons.

 I don’t mean to sound harsh, but I’ve heard it all from teachers in schools where I’ve taught and inside schools where I’ve provided professional development.

-I want you to be prepared for Readers' Workshop!
-I want you to have students that...
+Teachers should be prepared for Readers' Workshop!
+Teachers should have students that...

 can do that